 Section 5 Maintenance of Council's Sports Facilities (p.
-22) states that Users are responsible for erecting and maintaining their signage and its fixtures.
+22) states the Users responsible for erecting and maintaining their signage and its fixtures.

 6.1.10 Removal of Signage

 Users are required to remove all advertising signage within seven days of the end of the User's season or lease / licence agreement term.